Schotsl/Krijn-Text-4/README.md

-Krijn Text 4 is the ultimate effiencey focused editor.
+Krijn Text 4 is the ultimate efficiency focused editor.